molawson/repeatable/README.md

 ### Getting information from a Schedule

-Ask your schedule one of three questions:
+Ask a schedule one of three questions.

 ```ruby
 schedule.next_occurrence